Parashurama: Legend

-According to Hindu history, Parashurama was born to the sage Jamadagni and his Kshatriya wife, Renuka.
+According to Hindu mythology, Parashurama was born to the sage Jamadagni and his Kshatriya wife, Renuka.
 In local tradition, it is believed they lived in a hut located at Janapav.
-They had a celestial cow called Surabhi, which gives them all that they desire.
-A king named Kartavirya Arjuna (not to be confused with Arjuna, the Pandava) (Note: The Mahabharata includes legends about both Arjuna, one is dharmic (moral) and other adharmic (immoral); in some versions, Arjuna Kartavirya has mixed moral-immoral characteristics consistent with the Hindu belief that there is varying degrees of good and evil in every person.) learns about this cow of plenty and wants it.
+They had a celestial cow called Surabhi, which gave them all that they desired.
+A king named Sahasrabahu/Kartavirya Arjuna (not to be confused with Arjuna, the Pandava) (Note: The Mahabharata includes legends about both Arjuna, one is dharmic (moral) and other adharmic (immoral); in some versions, Arjuna Kartavirya has mixed moral-immoral characteristics consistent with the Hindu belief that there is varying degrees of good and evil in every person.) learns about this cow of plenty and wants it.
 He asks Jamadagni to give it to him, but the sage refuses.
 While Parashurama is away from the hut, the king takes it by force.
 When Jamadagni pleads his case and seeks for the return of the cow, the king strikes him with his fist, killing him.
-Parashurama learns about this crime, and is upset.
+Parashurama learns about this crime, and is enraged.
 With his axe in his hand, he challenges the king to battle.
 They fight, and Parashurama defeats and kills the king, according to the Padma Purana.

 The wicked-minded one lost his valour due to his own sin.
 The mighty son of Reṇukā, being angry, cut off his head, as mighty Indra did the peak of a big mountain, and he who was brave and angry, killed Sahasrabāhu and all the kings with his axe in the battle.
 Seeing Rāma, the very fearful one, all kings on the earth, struck by fear, ran away as elephants do on seeing a lion.
 The angry Rāma killed the kings even though they had fled due to the resentment against his father's murder, as the angry Garuḍa killed the serpents.
 The valorous Rāma made the entire [world] clear of the kṣatriyas, but protected [i.e. spared] only the very great family of Ikṣvāku, due to its being the family to which his maternal grandfather was related, and due to his mother's words.